T-Pau/Joyride/README.md

 It connects to the user port and one controller port.

 **Note: Support for this adapter has not been tested with real hardware.**

+## Inception

+This adapters support eight joysticks with one button each.

+It connects to either controller port.

+PS/2 mice and auto-detection are not supported yet.

 # Building Joyride